 State that the Actuarial Report should disclose all reserve amounts associated with A&H Long Duration Contracts, and

 State that the Actuarial Report and workpapers summarizing the asset adequacy testing of long-term care contracts must be in compliance with Actuarial Guideline LI – The Application of Asset Adequacy Testing to Long-Term Care Insurance Reserves (AG 51) of the Accounting Practices and Procedures Manual.

+Pursuant to efforts undertaken by the Task Force and the Executive (EX) Committee, the definition of “Qualified Actuary” is significantly revised and a new requirement called “qualification documentation” was added.
+These changes are described in this Regulatory Guidance document and additional guidance is offered to assist an Appointed Actuary in creating qualification documentation.

 Table of Contents